|

 Two pieces of wood about to be attached with glue.
 The image shows where to apply te glue.

-Start by attaching the two ends to the bottom piece.
-Make sure they are flush, front and back.
-Hold it in place and nail the side to the bottom.
+Start by attaching the two end pieces to the bottom piece.
+Make sure they are flush at the front and back, then hold them in place and nail the sides to the bottom.

 Attaching two wood side pieces to the bottom piece of a wooden kitchen organizer.

 Add the front next.
-Glue the ends and fit them between the two end-pieces.
-Then nail in place.
+Apply glue to the ends and fit the front piece between the two end pieces, then nail it in place.

 Adding the front onto a kitchen counter organizer, and attaching it with an air nail gun.

-Finish the wooden kitchen organizer by attaching the back pieces.
-Use the two 6 1’2 inch wide pieces for the back.
-Glue and put each one in place, then nail them together.
+Finish the organizer by attaching the back pieces.
+Use the two 6 1/2 inch wide boards for the back.
+Glue and position each one, then nail them in place.

 The back side of a diy wooden box organizer for the kitchen.
 Its being built and their are instructional arrows showing the glue seams.